Qilletni/QilletniDocs/docs/packages/documenting.md

 ## The Documentation Generator

 The documentation generator is accessed from the `qilletni doc` command.
 The generator creates a full static website from either a project's source, or from an existing Qilletni Library (`.qll`) file.
+This static website may host multiple packages' documentation, with an index page updated automatically.

+!!! info

+    The generator currently only supports single package scopes across a single deployment directory.

 ### Using The Generator